 While I'd be lying if I said I wasn't looking forward to a trip to the Louis Vuitton store during my trip to Paris, but I'd also be lying if I said I wasn't a giant nerd who couldn't want to visit the Panthéon.
 Like many of France's great public buildings, the Panthéon is one of those wonderful amalgamations of religion, Revolution, secularism, and architectural resurrection.

-You'll hardly need direction, as - similar to its neighbor, Les Invalides - you'll be able to see the Pantheon's dome from many vantage points around Paris.
-And, the Pantheon is extremely easy to incorporate into any day in Paris - located just across the Seine on Paris's Left Bank (for more about spending a day on the Left Bank, check out the full post here).
+You'll hardly need direction, as - similar to its neighbor, Les Invalides - you'll be able to see the Panthéon's dome from many vantage points around Paris.
+And, the Panthéon is extremely easy to incorporate into any day in Paris - located just across the Seine on Paris's Left Bank.
+For more about spending a day on the Left Bank, check out the full post.
 The Luxembourg Gardens and the Sorbonne are both unmissable while you're in the Latin Quarter.

 If you're arriving via Metro, the station will depend on where you're coming from - Cardinal Lemoine is quite close, but you really can't go wrong (it's a nice area).